-Call it irony or coincidence but the final game of the World Series just happened to fall on National Stress Awareness Day.
-If the ballgame didn’t cause some of your clients stress; there’s a good chance that other factors in their lives are piling on the pressure.
-In its annual “Stress in America survey, Paying with our Heath Survey,” released last year, the American Psychological Association found that while stress levels overall have decreased since 2007 when the organization first began the research, stress levels are still higher than healthy levels.
+Call it irony or coincidence, but the World Series's final game just happened to fall on National Stress Awareness Day.
+If the ballgame didn’t cause some of your clients' stress; there’s a good chance that other factors in their lives are piling on the pressure.
+In its annual “Stress in America survey, Paying with our Heath Survey,” released last year, the American Psychological Association found that while stress levels overall had decreased since 2007 when the organization first began the research, stress levels are still higher than healthy levels.

-The most common reported sources of stress reported include:
+The most commonly reported sources of stress reported include:

 47% family responsibilities

 When it comes to managing stress, 1 in 5 or 20% of Americans say they never engage in any activity to relieve stress.
 Among those who do, the most common techniques reported to manage stress include: